 Telephone +61 (02) 9217 0350 or email@example.com

-Review mechanisms The Museum engages in several levels of performance review practices including a performance agreement between the Director and the Secretary of the Department of Justice and subsequently between the Director and Director Corporate Services, Director Curatorial, Collections and Exhibitions, Director Public Engagement and Director Development and External Affairs.
+The Museum engages in several levels of performance review practices including a performance agreement between the Director and the Secretary of the Department of Planning and Environment and subsequently between the Director and Director Corporate Services, Director Curatorial, Collections and Exhibitions, Director Public Engagement and Director Development and External Affairs.

 Internal review mechanisms include meetings of the Museum Executive and the senior management team, meetings of the Audit and Risk Management Committee and Executive reports to the Board of Trustees.
 Departmental activities are summarised in monthly reports to the Board of Trustees.
 Daily reports are generated on visitation and revenue for each site.